MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 ---
-title: Native authentication with email and password API reference
+title: Native authentication API reference documentation
-description: Find out how to use native authentication with email and password API reference for Microsoft Entra ID for customers.
+description: Find out how to use native authentication APIs to authenticate users into your customer-facing apps with the external tenant.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus